castorini/pyserini/docs/experiments-deepimpact.md

 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/data/topics.msmarco-passage.dev-subset.deepimpact.tsv.gz -P collections/ wget https://vault.cs.uwaterloo.ca/s/NYibRJ9bXs5PspH/download -O collections/topics.msmarco-passage.dev-subset.deepimpact.tsv.gz
 ```
 The MD5 checksum of the topics file is `88a2987d6a25b1be11c82e87677a262e`.

+> If you want to save time and skip the indexing step, you can use our prebuilt index by replacing `--index msmarco-passage-deepimpact`
+in the following commands.

 We can now run retrieval: